 The contribution requirements of PERS members are established and may be amended only by the State of Mississippi Legislature.
 The adequacy of these rates is assessed annually by actuarial valuation.
 PERS members are required to contribute 9% of their annual covered salary and the Authority is required to contribute at an actuarially determined rate.
-For the periods ending June 30, 2021, 2020, and 2019, the Authority's contribution rates were 17.40%, 17.40%, and 15.75% respectively, of annual covered payroll for each year.
-The Authority's contributions to PERS for the years ended June 30, 2021, 2020, and 2019 were \$457,838, \$517,372, and \$452,777, respectively.
+For the periods ending June 30, 2022, 2021, and 2020, the Authority's contribution rates were 17.40% of annual covered payroll for each year.
+The Authority's contributions to PERS for the years ended June 30, 2022, 2021, and 2020 were \$544,137, \$457,838, and \$517,372, respectively.